 The IP Multimedia Subsystem (IMS) Profile for Voice and SMS, documented in this Permanent Reference Document (PRD), defines a profile that identifies a minimum mandatory set of features which are defined in 3GPP specifications that a wireless device (the User Equipment (UE)) and network are required to implement in order to guarantee an interoperable, high quality IMS-based telephony service and IMS-based and SGs-based Short Message Service (SMS) over Long Term Evolution (LTE) radio access.
-The scope includes the following aspects:
+The content includes the following aspects:

-- IMS basic capabilities and supplementary services for telephony [Chapter 2]. - Real-time media negotiation, transport, and codecs [Chapter 3]. - LTE radio and evolved packet core capabilities [Chapter 4]. - Functionality that is relevant across the protocol stack and subsystems [Chapter 5]. - Additional features that need to be implemented for the UEs and networks that wish to support concurrent Circuit Switched (CS) coverage [Annex A]. - Additional features that only a subset of the IMS telephony operators needs to support in certain markets [Annex B].
+- IMS basic capabilities and supplementary services for telephony [Chapter 2]. - Real-time media negotiation, transport, and codecs [Chapter 3]. - LTE radio and evolved packet core capabilities [Chapter 4]. - Functionality that is relevant across the protocol stack and subsystems [Chapter 5]. - Additional features that need to be implemented for the UEs and networks that wish to support concurrent Circuit Switched (CS) coverage [Annex A]. - Additional features that only a subset of the IMS telephony operators needs to support in certain markets [Annex B]. - UE configuration to provide all necessary information to connect to, and receive voice service and SMS from, a specific IMS telephony operator [Annex C].